 Sunlight is energy.
 When light hits a surface, most of it turns into heat (imagine sitting out in the sun).
 But, when light hits certain surfaces, a portion of it is converted to electrical energy.
 Solar photovoltaic panels generate this electric energy when exposed to photons from sunlight.
 These photons push electrons through silicon wafer cells resulting in an electrical current at a predictable voltage.
-As the strength of the day’s sunlight increases, so does the current output from the solar panels.
+As the strength of the day’s sunlight intensifies, so does the current output from the solar panels.

 Learn more about how solar works below or see if the answer you're looking for is under our FAQs.